 I bet you did not expect that question did you?

-To the carpenter, the standard measures 6ft x 2 ft is most useful.
-Knowing it needs to seat six people does not help him order wood.
+To the carpenter, the standard measures 6ft x 3 ft is most useful.
+Knowing it needs to seat six people does not help him to order wood.
+The carpenter needs very precise measures.

 Some measures are measured – some are indicators